Fentaniao/Liquid/Demo.md

-# Demo of Liquid Theme
+# Demo for Liquid Theme

 [TOC]

 ## Preface

-1
+Open this demo with Typora in your local PC after you install Liquid Theme to check the render effect.

 ## Text